suriyanS/json-parser/README.md

   - Enhancing error reporting to provide clear and user-friendly messages, aiding users in understanding and correcting issues with their JSON input.

 By continuously refining the JSON parsing capabilities, the application can offer a more versatile and user-friendly experience, accommodating a broader range of real-world scenarios.

+## Notes
+- The application is developed without using external libraries for JSON parsing.
+- It is designed to handle incomplete JSON strings based on the specified format.
+- Feel free to explore and contribute to enhance the capabilities of this JSON parser!